Hi there, I’m confused whenever a company says they want my CV. Is that different from my resume?

-There are 3 key differences: length, what’s included and omitted, and what’s it used for.
+There are 3 key differences: length, what’s included and omitted, and what it’s used for.

 A CV is a comprehensive and extremely detailed history of your academic credentials, so it should be around 2-3 pages long.

-On the other hand, a Resume a quick snapshot of what you’ve done and all the credentials you’ve racked up, plus a combination of your education and targeted skills.
+On the other hand, a resume is a quick snapshot of what you’ve done and all the credentials you’ve racked up, plus a combination of your education and targeted skills.
 So, it should definitely be shorter than a CV.

 I always advocate my resume consultees to only use 1 page, because truthfully none of us have done anything that warrants all that extra paper.
 It’s vanity to think that you, an undergrad or fresh grad, has done enough amazing things to warrant 2 pages.

 Even if you’ve done 8 internships and at each one you were the star intern, it’s not something you tell people right off the bat.
 Which is what you’re doing by placing it in your resume.
 We don’t even do that in real life because that’s overt bragging, a looked-down-upon trait in PH society.